Olive: United Nations

+The flag of the United Nations adopted in 1946 is a world map surrounded by two olive branches.
+Likewise, a similar design is adopted for the flags of many U.N. agencies and programs, including the International Atomic Energy Agency, International Labour Organization, and World Health Organization.

-Uses
+Uses and properties

-The olive tree, Olea europaea, has been cultivated for olive oil, fine wood, olive leaf, ornamental reasons, and the olive fruit.
+The olive tree, Olea europaea, has been cultivated for the olive fruit, olive oil, fine wood, olive leaf, and ornamental reasons.
 About 80% of all harvested olives are turned into oil, while about 20% are used as table olives.
-The olive is one of the "trinity" or "triad" of basic ingredients in Mediterranean cuisine, the other two being wheat for bread, pasta, and couscous; and the grape for wine.
+The olive is one of the "trinity" or "triad" of basic ingredients in Mediterranean cuisine, along with wheat (for bread, pasta, and couscous) and the grape (for wine).

 Olive oil

-Olive oil is a liquid fat obtained from olives, produced by pressing whole olives and extracting the oil.
-It is commonly used in cooking, for frying foods or as a salad dressing.
-It is also used in cosmetics, pharmaceuticals, and soaps, and as a fuel for traditional oil lamps, and has additional uses in some religions.
+Olive oil is a liquid fat obtained from olives, produced by pressing whole olives and extracting the resulting oil.
+It is most commonly used for culinary purposes, namely frying, marinating, or flavoring food or as a salad dressing.
+Olive oil is also used in cosmetics, pharmaceuticals, soaps, and as a fuel for traditional oil lamps.
+Olive oil serves a ritual purpose in some religions.
+Pursuant to historical tradition, various Christian churches use olive oil as part of consecration ceremonies, such as administering certain sacraments and ecclesiastical functions.

 Spain accounts for almost half of global olive oil production; other major producers are Portugal, Italy, Tunisia, Greece and Turkey.
 Per capita consumption is highest in Greece, followed by Italy and Spain.

-The composition of olive oil varies with the cultivar, altitude, time of harvest and extraction process.
+The composition of olive oil varies with the cultivar, elevation, time of harvest and extraction process.
 It consists mainly of oleic acid (up to 83%), with smaller amounts of other fatty acids including linoleic acid (up to 21%) and palmitic acid (up to 20%).
-Extra virgin olive oil is required to have no more than 0.8% free acidity and is considered to have favorable flavor characteristics.
+Extra virgin olive oil (EVOO) is required to have no more than 0.8% free acidity and fruity flavor characteristics.